The Simplified Planner vs. Day Designer: Which Planner is Right for You?

 Round Two: Weekend Pages

-The weekend pages are where TSP and DD really start to showcases their differences.
+The weekend pages are where TSP and DD really start to showcase their differences.
 Each one does a shared layout, so half of the page is for Saturday and half is for Sunday, but they do so in very different ways.
-In Day Designer, the weekend pages are split into vertical columns and place emphasis on the same 5 a.m. to 9 p.m. schedule.
-Above each schedule is space for three daily tasks, and below is a weekly overview for the week to come, which gives you a space to see what major things are happening each day.
+In Day Designer, the weekend pages are split into vertical columns.
+Above each daily numbered list is space for three daily tasks, and below is a weekly overview for the week to come, which gives you a space to see what major things are happening each day.

-The Simplified Planner splits the shared weekend pages horizontally.
-Each day is then divided into a blank lined space and a bulleted, nine-item to-do list.
-The weekend doesn’t have an hourly schedule.
-The lined space can be used to write down events or places you need to be, or it can be used for general notes, intentions, or thoughts.
-The only difference between Sunday and Saturday is that Saturday’s list section is titled “To-Do” and Sunday’s is titled “Weekly Prep.”
+The Simplified Planner splits the shared weekend pages vertically as well.
+Each day is then divided into a blank lined space, scheduled starting at 6 a.m., a four-item to-do list, and a small notes section.
+The scheduled times help you keep track of your day, while the to-do section can be used to write down events or places you need to be.
+The notes section can be used for general notes, intentions, or thoughts.
 The to-do list on Sunday is meant to help you get everything in order for the following week, like cleaning, cooking, plans, and any other kind of preparation.

 Winner of Round Two: The Simplified Planner